Money eBook for understanding personal finance and investments.

 • How to complain, and maybe get money back, from bad financial advisors.

 • Why you should never invest in "target funds" (asset allocation mutual funds with a year in their objective name).
 AKA target-risk funds, life cycle funds, target year funds, and life style funds.
-If you bought one of these things (more than likely in your 401k plan), then just reading this section will pay for itself.

-Information about the newest e-Book for Money.
+About the newest edition of the e-Book for Money.

 Financial Planning Software Modules For Sale